How to wash hand-painted silk

 Remember the conversations we had about getting the silk wet, and the PDF washing instructions?

-As much as I’d like to, I’m unable to create a new coat or offer a refund because of the steps you took with the coat — which was totally out of my hands.
+As much as I’d like to, I’m unable to create a new coat or offer a refund because of the steps you took with the coat — which was totally out of my hands and became your responsibility.

-On several occasions in our conversations (via email) I provided clear instructions about never leaving the silk to soak or stay wet, as well as discussing that with you here in my Studio.
+On several occasions in our conversations (in person, in printed instruction, plus text AND a PDF via email ) I provided very clear instructions about never leaving the silk to soak or stay wet, as well as discussing that with you here in person, in my Studio.

 By placing the silk coat WET into a plastic bag and leaving it for five days, the silk dyes were allowed to spread into each other, and the colours made quite a mess.